 Speaking of admitting your limitations, don’t forget self-care in the hectic days and hours leading up to the meal.
 That includes making a plan to…

-5. Feed Yourself (and Your Family and/or Guests)
+5. Feed Yourself (And Your Guests)

 Just because visitors are in town for Thanksgiving doesn’t mean every meal you share at your home has to be a showstopper.

-Artisan cheese is another clutch player here, especially if you’re looking to make a simple meal – like dinner the night before, or an early lunch on Thanksgiving day – into an extra-special affair.
+An artisan charcuterie board is another clutch player here, especially if you’re looking to make a simple meal – like dinner the night before, or an early lunch on Thanksgiving day – into an extra-special affair.

 Be sure to set the cheeses out for at least 30 minutes before serving, so that they can come to room temperature and full flavor.
 It’s better to leave them wrapped during this time, so they don’t dry out.

 As Thanksgiving approaches, I have nightmares about somehow ordering the wrong number of birds, or my giant preorder spreadsheet getting sorted improperly, or a million other things that can go wrong when your job is making sure that several hundred people can have a happy Thanksgiving with the size and type of turkey they want.